Licio Gelli: Extradition to Italy, trials and house arrest

 A few years after the Ambrosiano scandal, many suspects pointed toward Gelli with reference to his possible involvement in the murder of the Milanese banker Roberto Calvi, also known as "God's banker", who had been jailed in the wake of the collapse of Banco Ambrosiano.
 On 19 July 2005 Gelli was formally indicted by Roman Magistrates for the murder of Roberto Calvi, along with former Mafia boss Giuseppe Calò (also known as "Pippo Calò"), businessmen Ernesto Diotallevi and Flavio Carboni, and the latter's girlfriend, Manuela Kleinszig.
 In his statement before the court Gelli blamed people connected with Calvi's work in financing the Polish Solidarity movement, allegedly on behalf of the Vatican.
 He was accused of having provoked Calvi's death in order to punish him for having embezzled money owed to him and the Mafia.
 The Mafia also wanted to prevent Calvi from revealing how the bank had been used for money laundering.
 Gelli's name, however, was not in the final indictment at the trial that started in October 2005, and the other accused were eventually acquitted due to "insufficient evidence", though by the time of these acquittals in June 2007, the prosecutor's office in Rome had opened a second investigation implicating Gelli, among others.
 In May 2009, the case against Gelli was dropped.
 According to the magistrate there was insufficient evidence to argue that Gelli had played a role in the planning and execution of the crime.
 Gelli has been implicated in Aldo Moro's murder, since the Italian chief of intelligence, accused of negligence, was a piduista (P2 member).

+After being captured in September 1998, Gelli would continue to remain under house arrest until his death in December 2015.